johnpapa/angular-styleguide/README.md

       *Why?*: This technique mirrors the technique used by [`ng-annotate`](https://github.com/olov/ng-annotate), which I recommend for automating the creation of minification safe dependencies.
 If `ng-annotate` detects injection has already been made, it will not duplicate it.

-      *Why?*: This safeguards your dependencies from being vulernable to minification issues when parameters may be mangled.
+      *Why?*: This safeguards your dependencies from being vulnerable to minification issues when parameters may be mangled.
 For example, `common` and `dataservice` may become `a` or `b` and not be found by AngularJS.

       *Why?*: Avoid creating inline dependencies as long lists can be difficult to read in the array.
 Also it can be confusing that the array is a series of strings while the last item is the component's function.